cosmicjs/simple-react-blog/README.md

 Open [http://localhost:3000](http://localhost:3000).

 ### Cosmic JS
 You can easily manage the content in your Simple React Blog website on Cosmic JS.
+Cosmic JS makes a great [React CMS](https://cosmicjs.com).
 Follow these steps:

 1. [Log in to Cosmic JS](https://cosmicjs.com).
 2. Create a Bucket.